anr-multitrans/Virtualization-Framework/readme.md

 `cd path/to/carla/root
 ./ImportAssets.sh`

+Once you have followed these steps, you should be able to install and use CARLA on your system.
+If you encounter any issues, please refer to the official documentation or seek help from the community forums.

 ## Python API
 CARLA Python API is a module that provides a simple interface to interact with the CARLA simulation platform using Python.
 The API allows users to perform various tasks such as controlling the simulation environment, receiving sensory information from vehicles and pedestrians, and manipulating the simulation objects, such as spawning actors or setting their attributes.